kernel-community/library/Topic - Infrastructure/Infra Resources.md

 ## Players

-Here is a list of some relevant projects currently working on some kind of "layer" that is either built on top of Ethereum, or is EVM-compatible (either of these options contributes to the network effects of the EVM we described in [[Infrastructure]]).
+Here is a list of some relevant projects currently working on some kind of "layer" that is either built on top of Ethereum, or is EVM-compatible (either of these options contributes to the network effects of the EVM we described in [[Topic - Infrastructure]]).
 It does not provide much insight into "why", but it does give you a sense of "who" which is often an important step along the way to understanding "why" because it allows us to look at the motivations and incentives for specific groups and people.

 1. [StarkWare](https://starkware.co/)
 2. [Optimism](https://www.optimism.io/)